Montimage/PropertyGeneration/README.md

 ## Prerequisites
 - PostgreSQL installed on your system.
 - Database creation privileges.
+- Node v20.19.2 (Only needed for web interface)

 ## Setup Instructions
 1. **Create a new PostgreSQL database** for the project: